lileddie/anyconnect2FA/README.md

 # anyconnect2FA

-Guide to implementing an Open Source 2FA solution to your existing Anyconnect VPN configuration.
+Guide to implementing an Open Source two factor authentication solution to your existing Anyconnect VPN configuration.

 ## Assumptions